 and there are 11 double en suite bedrooms with slight Asian touches - and all with a view!

-The three acre grounds are just fabulous and nature is allowed to run its course as it is left quite wild.
+The two acre grounds are just fabulous and nature is allowed to run its course as it is left quite wild.

 and wild flowers grow everywhere so no one knows what will pop up the following year.

 Guests have described it as a 'magical' garden and quite unlike the norm.

 There's a brook and a pond at the bottom of the garden and the water comes from a nearby spring

 where the monks reputedly used the water to brew their beer hundreds of years ago.

 Eight year old India is the youngest of the Smith family and one of her projects for school was learning how to sell something.